IBE160/SG-KI-Krigerne/docs/epics.md

 **Acceptance Criteria:**

-- **Given** the retrieval component returned a "not found" signal,
+1.  **Given** the retrieval component returned a "not found" signal,
-- **When** the generation component is invoked,
+2.  **When** the generation component is invoked,
-- **Then** it creates a polite and clear "I don't know" response (e.g., "I'm sorry, I couldn't find the information for that course.
+3.  **Then** it creates a polite and clear "I don't know" response (e.g., "I'm sorry, I couldn't find the information for that course.
 You may want to check the official course page.").
-- **And** the "I don't know" response is displayed to the user in the chat window.
+4.  **And** the "I don't know" response is displayed to the user in the chat window.

 **Prerequisites:** Story 2.2

-**Technical Notes:** This directly implements FR10 and is a critical part of building user trust.
+**Technical Notes:** This is a critical part of building user trust and AI safety.
+Covers: FR10.

 ---